garamond13/alt-scale/README.md

 `altDownscale.glsl` is optimised for and only does downscaling\
 `altDownscaleUnsharp.glsl` is optimised for and only does downscaling, also provides unsharp mask\
 `altDownscaleGaussian.glsl` is optimised for and only does downscaling, also provides gaussian blur\
-`altDownscaleGaussianUnsharp.glsl` is optimised for and only does downscaling, also provides gaussian blur and unsharp mask
+`altDownscaleGaussianUnsharp.glsl` is optimised for and only does downscaling, also provides gaussian blur and unsharp mask\
+High Dynamic Range (HDR) versions of above shaders are in the HDR folder.
+They are also optimised for HDR.

 ## Usage
 - If you place this shader in the same folder as your `mpv.conf`, you can use it with `glsl-shaders-append="~~/FILE_NAME"`.
 For an example `glsl-shaders-append="~~/altUpscale.glsl"`.